 Let Almas help you bring your workplace into a safe, secure, and creative, post-pandemic future.
 We’ve been working with biometric access control for years, and we can do it contactless too.
 Fever detection solutions help reduce the risk of infection spreading through a workforce.

-Safeguard your manufacturing business with customer focussed, GDPR compliant solutions to help your employees get to work in the right environment.
+Safeguard your food production business with customer focussed, GDPR compliant solutions to help your employees get to work in the right environment.

 For more information you can call us on 0333 567 77 99 (UK) or 01 68 333 68 (IRE) or email us: [email protected]